Wesleyan portrait of Natasha Karageorgos

 Natasha Karageorgos

-Nataliya (Natasha) Karageorgos specializes in 20th and 21st-century Russian literature and links between Russian and Anglo-American literature.
+Nataliya (Natasha) Karageorgos specializes in 20th-21st-century Russian and Russophone literature and links between Russian and Anglo-American poetry.
 Currently, she is working on a book titled Forbidden Attraction: Russian Poets Read T. S. Eliot during the Cold War.
-Her scholarly interests include poetry and poetics, cognitive linguistics, modernism, postmodernism, Cold War studies, and post-colonial studies.
-She is also interested in the pedagogy of teaching Russian and regularly teaches at Middlebury Summer Russian School.
+She is also a coordinator of a project dedicated to the preservation of the legacy of the Mariupol Greeks.
+Her scholarly interests include poetry, modernism and postmodernism, Cold War studies, and post-colonial studies.

 Academic Affiliations